- BA lounge Review Manchester Airport

 & more to come

-I personally found this to be an awesome base and I think by far my favourite location.
+I personally found this to be an awesome base and I think by far my favorite location.

 I booked this hotel on points instead of the normal rate of $550 per night.
 One of the best redemptions ever!

 I will write more details about how I worked out my redemptions and my trip to bring it down to £300 per person to show it is possible.

 There are two Intercontinental properties in Medina, Dar Al Iman, and Dar Al-Hijra.